Top 50+ Impala Interview Questions and Answers

 Ans:

-Unlike Hive or Pig, which translate queries into MapReduce jobs, Impala directly executes SQL queries natively on Hadoop data nodes, leveraging distributed processing and in-memory caching to achieve significantly faster query response times.
-This makes Impala well-suited for interactive, ad-hoc queries and real-time analytics.
+Unlike Hive or Pig, which convert queries into MapReduce jobs, Impala executes SQL queries directly on Hadoop data nodes without needing MapReduce.
+Doing so leverages distributed processing and in-memory caching to optimize performance, resulting in much faster query response times.
+Impala’s architecture allows it to bypass the latency typically associated with MapReduce, making it ideal for scenarios that require rapid data retrieval.

 3. What are the key components of Impala architecture?